-9 Financial contributions
+9 Financial contributions and environmental compensation (32)

 This section outlines when and how financial contributions may be applied.
 Where the Taranaki Regional Council grants a coastal permit under the rules in the Plan, it may impose a condition requiring that a financial contribution be made for the purposes specified in the Plan.